KastelApp/backend/ReadMe.md

 # Security

-As of now User data is not encrypted/hashed.
-Please check [The RoadMap](#Roadmap) on progress
+As of 8/15/2022 User Data is encrypted and the password is Hashed.
+There is more that can be done though.

 [contributors-shield]: https://img.shields.io/github/contributors/Kastelll/backend.svg?style=for-the-badge
 [contributors-url]: https://github.com/Kastelll/backend/graphs/contributors